Some industries hope to revive in second quarter

 In previous years, soon after the Lunar New Year holidays ended, textiles, garments, and footwear enterprises always accelerated their recruitment and training programs to complete customer orders in time.
 This year the situation where workers are concerned is very different.
 In a talk with Saigon Investment, Mr. Pham Xuan Hong, Chairman of the Ho Chi Minh City Textile and Apparel Association, said that workers this year have returned to work very early with about 90 percent of them returning to work in factories, but businesses are still facing a severe struggle in receiving orders.

-Reduced working hours and rotating working hours is also taking place in many enterprises in the leather and footwear industry due to lack of orders.
+Reduced working hours and rotating working hours are also taking place in many enterprises in the leather and footwear industry due to a lack of orders.
 At a conference to review the tasks for the Lunar New Year, the Department of Labor, War Invalids, and Social Affairs in Ho Chi Minh City reported on the labor situation after Tet.
 The Pouyuen Vietnam Company, which specializes in manufacturing leather and footwear for exports with a large workforce of more than 50,000 people, has arranged for most of its employees to return back to work.
-However, enterprises still allocate the working time of employees as they did in the fourth quarter of last year, so that workers can work in rotation.
-Looking back at 2022, some leather and footwear businesses had to close down entirely due to all order being cancelled.
+However, enterprises still allocate the working time of employees as they did in the fourth quarter of last year so that workers can work in rotation.
+Looking back at 2022, some leather and footwear businesses had to close down entirely due to all orders being canceled.

-The latest statistics on the situation of labor and orders for enterprises across the country are rather worrisome.
-Accordingly, by the end of January, 528 enterprises saw their orders cancelled, mainly ones dealing in textiles, footwear, wood processing, and auxiliary industrial mechanics.

 Second quarter expectations